 Code enforcement refers to the legal and administrative processes and tools that local governments use to gain compliance with relevant state and local housing, building, and nuisance codes against individuals and companies responsible for maintaining blighted or nuisance properties (homes, businesses, vacant lots, etc.).

-Communities are asking their code enforcement agencies and frontline inspectors to do more in an era of fiscal constraint in neighborhoods with ever changing conditions, markets and local conflicts.
-Having a wide array of different code enforcement interventions can work to address substandard properties, prevent them from becoming vacant, demolish vacant and abandoned structures, abate a wide array of public nuisances and recover the costs for doing so.
+Communities are asking their code enforcement agencies and frontline inspectors to do more in an era of fiscal constraint in neighborhoods with ever changing conditions, markets, and local conflicts.
+Having a wide array of different code enforcement interventions can work to address substandard properties, prevent them from becoming vacant, demolish vacant and abandoned structures, abate a wide array of public nuisances and recover costs for doing so.
 If done right, an effective code enforcement program can improve housing and property conditions, support neighborhood revitalization projects, and contribute to the overall health of its residents.

 As an emerging concept coined by Kermit Lind and Joe Schilling, strategic code enforcement allows communities to deploy their legal remedies and policy tools in a more proactive, effective, efficient way—targeting the right response to the right place at the right time.
 Strategic code enforcement includes 1) tactical decisions to resolve code enforcement issues at specific properties, and 2) strategic policy and programmatic decision that apply to entire neighborhoods and/or address broader policy and planning goals.
 Strategic code enforcement demands close inter-agency/inter-departmental coordination, relies on integrated data/real property information systems, and facilitates strong partnerships with community groups and neighborhood residents.